How galaxy properties vary with filament proximity in the SIMBA simulations

 Galaxies and halos are identified in post-processing using the \caesar package, as described in \citet{Dave2019}.
 During the run, particles are grouped into halos using a 3D friends-of-friends (FoF) algorithm using a linking length of 0.2 times the mean interparticle spacing.
 Within each halo, \caesar identifies galaxies using a 6D FoF with a smaller linking length, applied to cool gas and stars only.
 Stellar mass and SFR are computed as the total values among all particles grouped into a single galaxy (or halo).
 The metallicity is computed in several ways, including stellar mass-weighted (from star particles) and SFR-weighted (from gas elements).
 Given that considerable amounts of \HI can be present in extended regions outside the star-forming regions of galaxies, \caesar assigns each particle to the galaxy to which it is most gravitationally bound, then sums the total \HI from those particles. \Hmol is computed similarly, though the vast majority of \Hmol lies within \caesar galaxies.
 There is good agreement between the observations and the \simba simulated galaxy \HI and \Hmol fractions, as well as their scaling relations with stellar mass~\citep{Dave2020}.

 In this work, we focus on the (100 comoving Mpc $h^{-1})^3$ main \simba run, evolved from $z = 249\to 0$ with 1024$^3$ gas elements and 1024$^3$ dark matter particles.
 The minimum (adaptive) gravitational softening length for this simulation is $\epsilon_{\mathrm{min}} = 0.5 h^{-1}$kpc.
 The mass resolution for the initial gas element and dark matter particles are $m_{\mathrm{gas}} = 1.82\times 10^7 M_\odot$ and $m_{\mathrm{DM}} = 9.60\times 10^7 M_\odot$, respectively.
-This gives a minimum resolved stellar mass for galaxies as $M_{\mathrm{*,min}} = 5.8\times 10^8 M_\odot$, i.e. 32 gas element masses.
+This gives a minimum resolved stellar mass for galaxies as $M_{\mathrm{*,min}} = 5.8\times 10^8 M_\odot$, i.e. 32 gas\tb{/stellar} element masses (\tb{star particles have on average same mass as gas particles, $m_{\mathrm{gas}}$}).
 We utilize the \caesar catalog to infer the galaxy properties of interest, at redshifts $z = 0, 1, 2$ (i.e. snapshots 151, 105, 78).
 We also use the feedback variant runs of \simba, which have the exact same resolution except in a 50 Mpc $h^{-1}$ box with $2\times 512^3$ particles, and whose runs turn off individual feedback modules as we will detail later.